dvnagesh/Docker-Bday-Meetup/README.md

 Hello Everyone,

 Thanks for registering for this Event.
-During the meetup, we will have exciting training which includes below.
+During the meetup, we will have exciting training which includes below.<br>
-	- Self-based tutorials which cover basics of docker.
+	- Self-based tutorials which cover basics of docker.<br>
-	- Tutorials include building, shipping and running docker containers.
+	- Tutorials include building, shipping and running docker containers.<br>
-	- Run and develop a cool simple micro-services app.
+	- Run and develop a cool simple micro-services app.<br>
-	- Create your own version of the app and make it available in Docker Hub.
+	- Create your own version of the app and make it available in Docker Hub.<br>

 Some of these might be new for you, don't worry, there will be mentors who will guide you through out the process.